HomeArticlesBest OfBest Mortgage Calculators US

 Overview

-The best free mortgage calculators go beyond the principal-and-interest payment to show total interest over the full loan term, a complete amortization schedule, the impact of extra payments, closing costs by component, and how far your income actually stretches.
-We reviewed the top free options available to US home buyers in 2026, checking each one for formula accuracy, feature completeness, and practical usefulness for a first-time buyer navigating the current rate environment.
+The best free mortgage calculators go beyond the principal-and-interest payment.
+They show total interest over the full loan term, a complete amortization schedule, what extra payments do to your payoff date, closing costs broken out by component, and how far your income actually stretches.
+We reviewed the top free options available to US home buyers in 2026, checking each one for formula accuracy, feature completeness, and how useful it actually is for a first-time buyer navigating the current rate environment.

-All five tools listed here are free, browser-based, and require no account or app download.
+All five tools here are free, browser-based, and need no account or app download.

 What to Look For in a Mortgage Calculator

-A mortgage calculator that only shows the monthly P&I payment is leaving most of the work undone.
-Before trusting any tool, verify it covers:
+A mortgage calculator that only shows the monthly P&I payment leaves most of the real work undone.
+Before trusting any tool, check that it covers these:

 Mortgage Calculator